The Covid-19 group offers the following advice and guidance for congregations:

 Congregational singing should be avoided.
 A single individual may sing behind a Plexi-glass screen during a service.
 Any screen used should be cleaned regularly.
 Instruments that do not require breath to operate (non-wind instruments) may be played.

 Funerals may be held in church buildings.
 Good hygiene and physical distancing practices must be followed.
-Attendance at a funeral service should be limited to 20 people.
+Attendance at a funeral service should be limited to 20 people for areas in Levels 1, 2, 3 and 4 and 50 people for areas in Level 0.
 This is not including the funeral director, essential building staff or minister.

 Ministers should familiarise themselves with the specific government guidance on funerals https://www.gov.scot/publications/coronavirus-covid-19-guidance-for-funeral-services/

 Marriages may be held in church buildings, and good hygiene and physical distancing practices must be followed.
-Up to 20 people may attend a marriage ceremony, provided this can be safely accommodated with physical distancing.
-This includes the couple, witnesses, all guests (including children) and any carers accompanying an attendee.
-It also includes any staff who are not employed by the venue, such as a photographer, musicians or others a couple has employed for the purpose of the ceremony or registration, but does not include the minister.
+In Levels 1, 2 , 3 and 4 up to 20 people may attend a marriage ceremony, provided this can be safely accommodated with physical distancing.
+In Level 0 the upper limit is 50.
+These limits include the couple, witnesses, all guests (including children) and any carers accompanying an attendee.
+It also includes any staff who are not employed by the venue, such as a photographer, musicians or others a couple has employed for the purpose of the ceremony or registration but does not include the minister.

-From 14 September, up to 20 people can in addition attend a wedding or civil partnership reception taking place in hospitality premises, such as a hotel.
-This number includes the couple, guests (including children) and third-party suppliers (such as a photographer) but does not include venue staff or third-party catering staff.
+In Levels 1, 2 and 3, up to 20 people can in addition attend a wedding reception taking place in hospitality premises, such as a hotel.
+In Level 0 the upper limit is 50.
+These numbers include the couple, guests (including children) and third-party suppliers (such as a photographer) but does not include venue staff or third-party catering staff.
 The venue must be able to safely accommodate those attending with physical distancing in place.
 It should be noted that church halls are not considered to be “hospitality premises”.
+Wedding receptions are not permitted in level 4.

 Ministers should familiarise themselves with the specific government guidance on marriage https://www.gov.scot/publications/coronavirus-covid-19-guidance-for-small-marriages-and-civil-partnership-registrations/